mattellquist/gimikbugs.github.io/_writeups/traverxec.md

 I think it's important to always have some sort of enumeration running while we're working.
 So, one of the first things I do on a box is to get some sort of automated enuermation running.
 For Linux, I like to use `Linpeas`.
 There's a couple of ways we can get this onto the box, but normally I'll just `wget` it from my kali box.

-*On Attacker Machine, in the Linpease directory*
+*On Attacker Machine, in the Linpeas directory*
 ```bash
 python -m SimpleHTTPServer
 ```